Apex officially launches Discretionary Trading (“DT”)! Click here for more info!

 Economic Update

-Malaysia Labour Market - Stable conditions supportive of private consumption
+Malaysia Labour Market - Steady conditions supportive of overall growth

 Economic Update